ttriggs/playlistior/README.md

 ## Notes on using the APIs:
 API calls to Echonest can be slow so increasing the number of calls to generate a playlist can greatly reduce a playlist's load time.
 Two to three calls requesting a playlist of 100 songs each may take 30+ seconds.
 This is fine if you're running it locally, but cause issues on Heroku as a timeout error occures if the page load is >30s.
-For now, I've reduced the playlist requests by setting (within services/api_wrap.rb) ``` MAX_RESULTS = 100 ``` and ``` PLAYLIST_TARGET_SIZE = 90 ```
+For now, I've reduced the playlist requests by setting  ``` MAX_RESULTS = 100 ``` and ``` PLAYLIST_TARGET_SIZE = 90 ```
 This will limit results to 100 songs in the first Echonest playlist API request and so long as 100 songs are actually returned, the generator will not request a second batch.

 ## Clone it!